backstage/backstage/docs/frontend-system/building-plugins/04-built-in-data-refs.md

 > **NOTE: The new frontend system is in alpha and is only supported by a small number of plugins.**

-To have a better understanding of extension data references please read [extension data section the extensions architecture documentation](../architecture/03-extensions.md#extension-data) first.
+To have a better understanding of extension data references please read [the corresponding architecture section](../architecture/03-extensions.md#extension-data) first.

 ## Built-in extension data references